sinusinu/Pantegi/README.md

 You are REQUIRED to do some coding!

-There will be no prebuilt APKs provided, and the source code cannot be built as it is because some components are missing.
+In current status, there will be no prebuilt APKs provided, and the source code cannot be built as it is because some components are missing.

-This is due to my belief that this kind of application requires personalization beyond something that can be simply put into some "Settings", and I don't want to devote so much effort for this dingus.

 Android Studio or an equivalent development environment is required.